 Admittedly, enterprises are aware of these issues and are keen to prioritize digital solutions that could introduce a new way of doing things.

 In a recent survey by Deloitte, commissioned by World Commerce & Contracting, 68% said that digitizing CLM is a medium-high priority.
-Particularly on the buy side, 93% plan on shifting to a centralized contract and commercial management model that necessitates deeper integrations between systems.
+Particularly on the buy side, 93% plan on shifting to a centralized contract and commercial management model that necessitates deeper integrations between electronic contracts and digital signatures.

 A greater degree of connectivity, centralization, and integration (replacing erstwhile silos), also opens up a new possibility: transforming age-old contract processes through AI.